Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   The following steps are required for an ingest source to deal with a failing media processing entity.

-     1. Use a timeout for establishing the
+     1. The ingest source MUST use a timeout for establishing the TCP connection.
-        TCP connection.
 If an attempt to establish the connection takes longer abort the operation and try again.
-     2. Resend media fragments for which a connection was terminated early
+     2. The ingest soruce MUST resend media fragments for which a connection was terminated early
-     3. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
+     3. The ingest source SHOULD
+        NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
      4. After a TCP error:
         a.
 The current connection MUST be closed,